-As a result of an amendment to the conversion price of our Series C Preferred Stock, the conversion price effective as of June 30, 2020 and December 31, 2019 was \$.75 per share, subject to certain reset provisions.
+As a result of an amendment to the conversion price of our Series C Preferred Stock, the conversion price effective as of September 30, 2020 and December 31, 2019 was \$3.75 per share, subject to certain reset provisions.

 The Series C Preferred Stock contains triggering events which would, among other things, require redemption (i) in cash, at the greater of (a) 120% of the stated value of \$1,000 or (b) the product of (I) the variable weighted average price of our common stock on the trading day immediately preceding the date of the triggering event and (II) the stated value divided by the then conversion price or (ii) in shares of our common stock, equal to a number of shares equal to the amount set forth in (i) above divided by 75%.
-As of June 30, 2020, the aggregate stated value of our Series C Preferred Stock was \$105,000.
+As of September 30, 2020, the aggregate stated value of our Series C Preferred Stock was \$105,000.
 The triggering events include our being subject to a judgment of greater than \$100,000 or our initiation of bankruptcy proceedings.
 If any of the triggering events contained in our Series C Preferred Stock may demand redemption, an obligation the Company may not have the ability to meet at the time of such demand.
-The Company will be required to pay interest on any amounts remaining unpaid after the required redemption of our Series C Preferred Stock, at a rate equal to the lesser of 18% per annum or the maximum rate permitted by applicable law.
-Accordingly, the Company has classified the Series C Preferred Stock as a mezzanine obligation in the accompanying consolidated balance sheets.
+The Company will be required to pay interest on any amounts remaining unpaid after the required redemption of our Series C Preferred Stock as a mezzanine obligation in the accompanying consolidated balance sheets.